 |

-Check the diagnostic terminal and scan tool for faults and repair as needed.
+Check the diagnostic connector terminal and scan tool for faults and repair if necessary.

 |